 Student for a Day

 Get a feel for our Liberal Arts and Sciences programme by becoming a Student for a Day.
 You'll spend part of a day with a UCG student who will meet you at the UCG campus in the center of Groningen.
-During your visit you will attend a core elective of your choice and tour the campus building.
+During your visit you will attend a course and tour the campus building.
 This day provides you with a taste of student life and creates a good opportunity to chat with current UCG students!

 UCG gives you the opportunity to explore a broad range of subject areas via different Liberal Arts and Sciences (LAS) core electives.
-The Class of 2022 had the chance to choose 2 out of these 7 LAS core electives during their first year.
-Please check out the Core Elective videos below to decide which one of these you would like to attend!
+The Class of 2022 had the chance to choose 2 out of these 7 LAS core electives during their first semester.
+Check out these videos to get a taste of the courses we offer in our curriculum.

 Culture: the Building Blocks